-UCLan Wireless is available free to staff and students.
+UCLan WiFi is available free to staff and students.
 It can be accessed throughout all buildings on campus and UCLan owned Halls of Residences, plus privately-owned Boatman and Bowran residences.
-See the UCLan wireless page for more information.
+See the UCLan WiFi page for more information.

-Take a look at the Wireless Campus Map to check your building wireless connectivity.
+Take a look at the WiFi Campus Map to check your building wireless connectivity.

 Use your UCLan email address and password to start browsing now.